Publix Logo

 Publix Logo 2003

 The personal brand sign is an inscription with a wider arrangement of letters than in the first version.
 The designers removed the rest of the details, leaving the verbal designation of the trade network, intended not only for the emblem but also for the signs.
 The logo looks almost identical to the previous version – with the same rounded symbols without corners, smooth lines, the same “P” and “b.”
 The color is also preserved.
-The only difference is in the presence of free space between the letters and the reduced point above the “i,” which the developers have returned to its normal value.
+The only difference is in the free space between the letters and the reduced point above the “I,” which the developers have returned to its normal value.

 2012 – today